 |Marijuana possession||Less than 1oz||Misdemeanor||Up to 3o days in jail and $200 fine|

 |Marijuana possession||Between 1oz to 1kg||Misdemeanor||Upto 1 year in jail and upto $2,000 fine|

 What Rehab Programs You Will Find in South Carolina

-Medication Assisted Therapy is a therapy option for opioid addiction.
+Medication-Assisted Therapy is a therapy option for opioid addiction.
 The most commonly used medications for this purpose are Methadone and Suboxone.
-Those medications block opioid receptors in user’s brain and prevent psychological effects of the drug such as joy, euphoria, relaxation.
+Those medications block opioid receptors in the user’s brain and prevent psychological effects of the drug such as joy, euphoria, relaxation.
 Suboxone and Methadone also prevent drug cravings and ease unpleasant and dangerous withdrawal symptoms.
 They are mostly used in the treatment of heroin addiction.
-South Carolina addiction treatment centers that offer this kind of service are Southwest Carolina Treatment Center, Crossroads Treatment Center, and River Oaks.
+Drug rehab centers in SC that offer this kind of service are Southwest Carolina Treatment Center, Crossroads Treatment Center, and River Oaks.